thehig/violentpython/readme.md

 | 4.sshBrute.py 		| Brute forces SSH attacks against a host (-H) as user (-u) with password dictionary (-F)
 | 5.bruteKey.py 		| Brute forces SSH attacks against a host (-H) as user (-u) with pregenerated keys (-d)
 | 6.sshBotnet.py 		| SSH Connects to a list of hard-coded clients and executes commands across all shells
+| 7.anonFtpScan.py 		| Attempt to connect to an ftp server using anonymous credentials
+| 8.bruteFtpScan.py 	| Attempt to connect to an ftp server using user/credential dictionary pairs
+| 9.fileFileScanner.py 	| Scan an ftp server for php, htm or asp files
+| 10.ftpInject.py 		| Use anon and brute attempts to access an ftp server then inject redirects into scanned file types
+| 11.conficker.py 		| Set up reverse shell listener (-p, -l), perform smb brute force (-F) and attempt to deploy `ms08_067_netapi` to a subNet (-H)

 ## Misc